Trent Park

-Trent Park is an English country house, together with its former extensive grounds, in north London.
-The original great house and a number of statues and other structures located within the grounds (such as the Orangery) are Grade II listed buildings.
-The site is designated as Metropolitan Green Belt, lies within a conservation area, and is also included at grade II within the Register of Parks and Gardens of Special Historic Interest in England.
+Trent Park is an English country house in north London, accompanied by its former extensive grounds.
+The original great house, along with several statues and other structures within the grounds, such as the Orangery, are Grade II listed buildings.
+The site is designated as Metropolitan Green Belt, lies within a conservation area, and is also included at Grade II within the Register of Parks and Gardens of Special Historic Interest in England.

-Until 2012, the house and adjacent buildings formed the Trent Park campus of Middlesex University.
-The campus was home to the performing arts, teacher education, humanities, product design and engineering, television production and biological science departments of the university and the Flood Hazard Research Centre, but was vacated in October 2012.
+Until 2012, the house and adjacent buildings constituted the Trent Park campus of Middlesex University.
+The campus hosted the performing arts, teacher education, humanities, product design and engineering, television production, and biological science departments, as well as the Flood Hazard Research Centre.
+The campus was vacated in October 2012.